monroyminerodiego/UPY/ReadMe.md

 >[!IMPORTANT]
 >
->The creation of some files and projects were made in teams, so, in every case, there will be a "Read Me" file which will contain the names of the participants.
+>The creation of some files and projects were made in teams, so there will be a "Read Me" file which will contain the names of the participants.

 ---

 ## Change Log (Commit description)
-### 2023-09-07
-- Added folders from 2nd and 3rd quarters; also added a .txt to keep track of the changes in this portfolio.
-- 2nd_quarter: In folder "D2B_2023" is stored all the exercises made in programming subject during the 4 Units of the quarter.
-- 3rd_quarter: An exercise is in progress for Data Structures.
-In Statistical Models we're learning about virtual environments, so we created one with our first task.

-### 2023-09-07 (2)
+### 2023-09-13
-- Rename "Documentation.txt" to "ReadMe.txt"
+- \\*: Change every 'ReadMe.md' file to 'README.md'
+- README.md: Change of structure for Change Log
+- 3rd_quarter\Data_Preprocesing\README.md: Change of structure and added comments
+- 3rd_quarter\Data_Structures\Notebook: 'parentesis_balance.py' file created and documented
+- 3rd_quarter\Programming_Paradigms\Notebook: 'Study_Cases.md' file created and documented
+- 3rd_quarter\Statistical_Modeling\env_task1\README.md: Modified comments
+- 3rd_quarter\Statistical_Modeling: 'Task2' folder created and documented
+- 3rd_quarter\Statistical_Modeling\README.md: Added comments

+### 2023-09-11
+- 3rd_quarter\Programming_Paradigms\: "ReadMe.md" file created and documented
+- 3rd_quarter\Data_Structures\: "ReadMe.md" file created and documented
+- 3rd_quarter\Data_Structures\Task_2\: "ReadMe.md" file created and documented

-### 2023-09-08
+### 2023-09-11
-- Added a short description for the description of this file
+- 3rd_quarter\Data_Preprocesing\Bank_DataFrame\first_class.py: Unncomment the line 5
+- ReadMe.txt: Change extension from ".txt" to ".md" and give new format and structure to documentation
-- 3rd_quarter\Statistical_Modeling\env_task1: Modification of documentation
+- 3rd_quarter\Statistical_Modeling\env_task1\ReadMe.txt: Change extension from ".txt" to ".md"; Change of documentation style.

-### 2023-09-08 (2)
-- 3rd_quarter\Statistical_Modeling\env_task1\Task1.py: All prints that were displaying info in spanish were translated to english

 ### 2023-09-09
 - 3rd_quarter\Data_Preprocesing\Bank_DataFrame\: Folder with a data set, a documentation of that data set and a simple approach to pandas library